Construction 3D printing: Early developments 1995–2000

 Early construction 3D printing development and research have been under way since 1995.
-Two methods were invented, one by Joseph Pegna which was focused on a sand/cement forming technique which utilized steam to selectively bond the material in layers or solid parts, though this technique was never demonstrated.
+Two methods were invented, one by Joseph Pegna which was focused on a sand/cement forming technique which used steam to selectively bond the material in layers or solid parts, though this technique was never demonstrated.

 The second technique, Contour Crafting by Behrohk Khoshnevis, initially began as a novel ceramic extrusion and shaping method, as an alternative to the emerging polymer and metal 3D printing techniques, and was patented in 1995.
 Khoshnevis realized that this technique could exceed these techniques where "current methods are limited to fabrication of part dimensions that are generally less than one meter in each dimension".
 Around 2000, Khoshnevis's team at USC Vertibi began to focus on construction scale 3D printing of cementitious and ceramic pastes, encompassing and exploring automated integration of modular reinforcement, built-in plumbing and electrical services, within one continuous build process.
 This technology has only been tested at lab scale to date and controversially and allegedly formed the basis for recent efforts in China.

 First generation 2000–2010

 In 2003, Rupert Soar secured funding and formed the freeform construction group at Loughborough University, UK, to explore the potential for up-scaling existing 3D printing techniques for construction applications.
 In 2005, the group secured funding to build a large-scale construction 3D printing machine using 'off the shelf' components (concrete pumping, spray concrete, gantry system) to explore how complex such components could be and realistically meet the demands for construction.

-In 2005, Enrico Dini, Italy, patented the D-Shape technology, employing a massively scaled powder jetting/bonding technique over an area approximately 6m x 6m x 3m.
+In 2005, Enrico Dini, Italy, patented the D-Shape technology, employing a massively scaled powder jetting/bonding technique over an area approximately 6 × 6 × 3 m.
 This technique although originally developed with epoxy resin bonding system was later adapted to use inorganic bonding agents.
-This technology has been used commercially for a range of projects in construction and other sectors including for [artificial reefs].
+This technology has been used commercially for a range of projects in construction and other sectors including for artificial reefs.

 In 2008 3D Concrete Printing began at Loughborough University, UK, headed by Richard Buswell and colleagues to extend the groups prior research and look to commercial applications moving from a gantry based technology to an industrial robot.